matematiflo/plfa/src/plfa/part1/Relations.lagda.md

       ----------
     → Total′ m n
 ```
-Each parameter of the type translates as an implicit parameter of each
+**Each parameter of the type translates as an implicit parameter of each constructor** (**IMPORTANT BECAUSE TRUE IN GENERAL**).
-constructor.
 Unlike an indexed datatype, where the indexes can vary
 (as in `zero ≤ n` and `suc m ≤ suc n`), in a parameterised datatype
 the parameters must always be the same (as in `Total m n`).
 Parameterised declarations are shorter, easier to read, and